GayathriPCh/Image-to-music-mapping-with-python-libraries/README.md

 # BeatWave: Generate Music from Images

+**This project is developed as part of the Python Full Stack Development (PFSD) course.
+It serves as a practical application of the concepts learned during the course.**

 ## Overview

 BeatWave is a Python-based web application developed using the Django framework that allows users to generate music compositions inspired by visual elements in an image.
 By mapping each pixel to a frequency value, BeatWave transforms images into unique musical experiences.